oracle/docker-images/OracleFMWInfrastructure/dockerfiles/12.2.1.3/README.md

 	SQL> alter user sys identified by MYDBPasswd container=all;

 ### Build the FMW Infrastructure Image
-There are two Dockerfiles to build the FMW Infrastructure Image, one creates the domain in a volume in the host and one persists a domain inside of a Docker image.

   1. To build the `12.2.1.x` FMW Infrastructure image, run: